State- versus Reaction-Based Information Processing in Biochemical Networks

-Interestingly, the respective expressions for the information rate differ only by the sensing error.
+\g{where $\beta = \mathrm{ML} $ for $\alpha = \mathrm{RB}$ and $\beta = \mathrm{BP} $ for $\alpha = \mathrm{SB}$.
+Hence,} the respective expressions for the information rate differ only by the sensing error.
 Since the reaction-based information rate is the maximal information rate, this observation supports the idea that ML sensing can optimally extract the information that the binding reactions provide on the input concentration \cite{PhysRevLett.103.158101}.
-Noting that for this input the variance $\mathrm{Var}[l(t)]$ is given by the mean $l^*$, we also see that these expressions lead to the intuitive interpretation that the information rate is determined by the speed at which independent messages are transmitted through the system, set by the correlation time $c_2^{-1}$ of the input, times the number of messages, i.e. concentration levels, that are transmitted reliably per input correlation time, given by $\sqrt{\mathrm{Var}[l(t)]}$ $/ (\delta l_\alpha/\sqrt{r_T})$, with $\delta l_\alpha/\sqrt{r_T}$ the absolute sensing error (see SM J.3).
+Noting that for this input the variance $\mathrm{Var}[l(t)]$ is given by the mean $l^*$, we also see that these expressions lead to the intuitive interpretation that the information rate is determined by the speed at which independent messages are transmitted through the system, set by the correlation time $c_2^{-1}$ of the input, times the number of messages, i.e. concentration levels, that are transmitted reliably per input correlation time, given by $\sqrt{\mathrm{Var}[l(t)]}$ $/ (\delta l_\alpha/\sqrt{r_T})$, with $\delta l_\alpha/\sqrt{r_T}$ the absolute sensing error (\g{for additional details see \cite{suppl} Section I}).

-Still, the question remains whether cells are able to transfer and access as much information as predicted by Eq. (\ref{eq:iRBML}).
-Here, we turn to the scheme proposed by Lang {\em et al.} \cite{PhysRevLett.113.148103}.
-In this scheme, the cell estimates the concentration from the average receptor occupancy over some integration time $T$, as in the classical Berg-Purcell scheme.
-However, while in the classical scheme receptor unbinding is a one-step process, in the scheme of \cite{PhysRevLett.113.148103} the receptor, upon ligand binding, goes through a sequence of steps before the ligand is released, such that the waiting time for ligand unbinding becomes narrower, thus reducing the contribution from the unbinding noise to the variance in the estimate of the receptor occupancy.
-This leads to the hypothesis that by reading out the receptor {\em state}, cells are nonetheless able to access the {\em reaction-based} information rate by eliminating the stochasticity in the unbinding of the ligand.
+Still, the question remains whether cells are able to transfer and access as much information as predicted by Eq. (\ref{eq:iRBML}) with \g{$\alpha=RB$}.
+Here, we turn to the scheme proposed by Lang \textit{et al.} \cite{PhysRevLett.113.148103}.
+In this scheme, the cell estimates the concentration from the average receptor occupancy over some integration time $T$ as in the classical Berg-Purcell scheme.
+However, while in the classical scheme receptor unbinding is a one-step process, in the scheme of \cite{PhysRevLett.113.148103} the receptor, upon ligand binding, goes through a sequence of steps before the ligand is released, such that the waiting time for ligand unbinding becomes narrower, thus reducing the contribution from the unbinding noise to the error in the estimate of the receptor occupancy.
+This leads to the hypothesis that by reading out the receptor \textit{state}, cells are nonetheless able to access the \textit{reaction-based} information rate by eliminating the stochasticity in the unbinding of the ligand.